KbsNaveen/Java-Notepad/README.md

 Java-Notepad
 ============

-A portable notepad developed in java.
+A Portable Notepad, developed in java, with all the basic features.